094459/newsletter-oss-projects/README.md

 **amazon-bedrock-synthetic-manufacturing-data-generator**

 [amazon-bedrock-synthetic-manufacturing-data-generator](https://aws-oss.beachgeek.co.uk/3ln) is a industry aligned synthetic data generation solution.
 Manufacturing processes generate large amounts of sensor data that can be used for analytics and machine learning models.
 However, this data may contain sensitive or proprietary information that cannot be shared openly.
 Synthetic data allows the distribution of realistic example datasets that preserve the statistical properties and relationships in the real data, without exposing confidential information.
 This enables more open research and benchmarking on representative data.
 Additionally, synthetic data can augment real datasets to provide more training examples for machine learning algorithms to generalize better.
 Data augmentation with synthetic manufacturing data can help improve model accuracy and robustness.
 Overall, synthetic data enables sharing, research, and expanded applications of AI in manufacturing while protecting data privacy and security.(#186)

+**automated-data-validation-framework**

+[automated-data-validation-framework](https://aws-oss.beachgeek.co.uk/3mi) When you are undertaking data migration projects, a significant time is spent in doing the data validation and lot of manual efforts being spent.
+This repo provides a framework developed that helps to simplifying this problem by automating full data validation with some simple config files, and running the framework on EMR.
+It will create summary and detail data validation report in S3 and show up on Athena tables.
+You will need to do some initial work to setup this framework and create config files which has table names to compare. (#187)

 **aws-data-solutions-framework**